JVMPRDEV/JVMPRDEV/README.en.md

 # 🚀 About Me

-Technology professional with strong expertise in **system architecture and evolution**, contributing to technical standards definition, structural organization, and strategic decisions focused on **scalability, security, resilience, and sustainability**.
+Technology professional with strong expertise in **system architecture and evolution**, working on technical standards definition, structural organization, and strategic decisions focused on **scalability, security, resilience, and sustainability of solutions**.

+I also act as a **Tech Lead in medium and high complexity projects**, guiding teams technically, supporting architectural decisions, and promoting engineering best practices to ensure **consistent and sustainable deliveries over time**.

-Solid experience in developing **APIs and distributed systems**, with emphasis on:
+Solid experience in developing **APIs and distributed systems**, with focus on:

 - Domain-Driven Design (DDD)
 - CQRS and Event-Driven Architecture